 If you’re still in college and money is tight, consider becoming the resident assistant (also called the resident advisor) for your dorm.

-As a resident assistant you are in charge of helping students with their issues and keep the place in order.
-In exchange for this, college’s typically offer a free room for your time.
+As a resident assistant, you are in charge of helping students with their issues and keeping the place in order.
+In exchange for this, colleges typically offer a free room for your time.

 If you are up for dealing with the problems a dorm will bring, be sure to ask for information about how to become a resident assistant at your college.